ssdevopsacademy/colombia_dcc/README.md

 ### Juan Pablo Montoya Pareja
 My expectations of the course is to know different DevOps tools and methodologies and meet how to apply them in the development process.

+### Jhon Alexander Bedoya Loaiza
+I wanna achive the spertice to become a DevOps engenier

 ---